Spyware: "Stealware" and affiliate fraud

 A few spyware vendors, notably 180 Solutions, have written what the New York Times has dubbed "stealware", and what spyware researcher Ben Edelman terms affiliate fraud, a form of click fraud.
 Stealware diverts the payment of affiliate marketing revenues from the legitimate affiliate to the spyware vendor.

 Spyware which attacks affiliate networks places the spyware operator's affiliate tag on the user's activity – replacing any other tag, if there is one.
 The spyware operator is the only party that gains from this.
 The user has their choices thwarted, a legitimate affiliate loses revenue, networks' reputations are injured, and vendors are harmed by having to pay out affiliate revenues to an "affiliate" who is not party to a contract.
 Affiliate fraud is a violation of the terms of service of most affiliate marketing networks.
 Mobile devices can also be vulnerable to chargeware, which manipulates users into illegitimate mobile charges.

 Identity theft and fraud

 In one case, spyware has been closely associated with identity theft.
 In August 2005, researchers from security software firm Sunbelt Software suspected the creators of the common CoolWebSearch spyware had used it to transmit "chat sessions, user names, passwords, bank information, etc."; however it turned out that "it actually (was) its own sophisticated criminal little trojan that's independent of CWS."
-This case is currently under investigation by the FBI.
+This case was investigated by the FBI.

 The Federal Trade Commission estimates that 27.3 million Americans have been victims of identity theft, and that financial losses from identity theft totaled nearly $48 billion for businesses and financial institutions and at least $5 billion in out-of-pocket expenses for individuals.